Source code for ae.core

 ---------------------

-the :func:`print_out` function, which is fully compatible to pythons :func:`print`, is using the encode helpers
+the :func:`print_out` function, which is fully compatible to pythons :func:`print`, is using the encoding helper

 the function :func:`hide_dup_line_prefix` is very practical if you want to remove or hide redundant line prefixes in